How to Open a Slot Machine Business in Illinois

 Stanchions

-Used to set off the gambling area, and are required if people under 21 are allowed in other parts of your establishment.
+Stanchions are used to set off the gambling area, and are required if people under 21 are allowed in other parts of your establishment.

 Personnel Needed for Your Illinois Slot Machine Business